hazelcast/hazelcast-jet/site/website/blog/2020-06-09-jdk-gc-benchmarks-part1.md

 Note that these numbers include a fixed time of about 3 milliseconds to emit the window results.
 The chart is pretty self-explanatory: the default collector, G1, is pretty good on its own, but if you need even better latency, you can use the experimental ZGC collector.
-Reducing the GC pauses below 10 milliseconds still seems to be out of reach for Java runtimes.
-Shenandoah came out as a big loser in our test, pauses regularly exceeding even the G1's default of 200 ms.
+We couldn't reduce the latency spikes below 10 milliseconds, however we did note they weren't necessarily due to outright GC pauses but rather short periods of increased background GC work.
+Shenandoah came out as a big loser in our test, concurrent GC work occasionally raising latency above 200 ms.

 ### Scenario 2: Large State, Less Strict Latency